 - Osteoporosis and arthritis might be the result of a water and salt shortage in the body.

 - Salt is essential for maintaining emotional well being.
-Lithium is a salt substitute that is giving for depression.
+Lithium is a salt substitute that is given for depression.

 I could keep writing about the many health benefits of water and salt, but then I would end up writing a book.
 All I am trying to say is that we might have to revisit certain ideas and concepts we have on health and well being concerning nutrition, supplements and water.
 I have been working in the wellness industry since 2002.
 I went to massage school, studied nutrition and the naturopathy.
 While going to school I also was convinced that I needed every Vitamin, Mineral, enzyme and antioxidant complex, essential fatty acids that I heard about.
 For a while I was taking 10 supplements or more a couple of times a day.
 This habit of mine was becoming quite expensive and also sometimes had quirky side effects.
 Supplementing with B 3 because of migraines left me with a beet red face that felt like I had ants crawling all over my face, hands and feet.
 The non-flush version of B 3 has shown itself less effective.
 Sometimes wheatgrass shots made me feel queasy and definitely made my pee smell somewhat unique.